 Or an unintended insult.
 “No, Tom…”

-They had a free period, three to five, just before returning to the cafeteria kitchen to fix dinner (afterwards to wash dishes).
-There was nothing to do at this time of day but walk the grounds; and being exercise, the activity didn’t count as free, exactly.
+They had a free period, three to four-thirty, just before kitchen duty.
+There was nothing to do but walk the grounds; and being exercise, this didn’t count as free, exactly.
 The compound had no television.
 The computers were in the classroom.
 They ate no supper, because a long fast at the end of the day accelerated weight loss, and reset, by Gerda’s estimation, the hormonal cycle.
 Lights out was the time darkness fell.
 Reveille, the crack of dawn.

 They took a morning lecture at attention, accomplishing, Toby said, two tasks at once.
 “Time is precious.
 One ought always to think in these terms.”

-They did…and Gerda’s dictum had persuaded Jackie.
-Her neck had stopped hurting.
-Paul Messerman also made them align in two squadrons, as he liked to call these, and had taught them a simple command, to pivot right or left at the sound of a whistle, in columns making for the cafeteria and breakfast.
+They did…and Gerda’s dictum persuaded Jackie.
+She felt empowered (a little), standing tall, and her neck had stopped hurting.
+Paul Messerman also had them align in two squadrons, as he called these.
+He had taught them a simple command, to pivot right or left at the sound of a whistle, in columns to make for the cafeteria and breakfast.

 Belinda had decamped.
-She had done so with a threat of legal action—unwarranted, Jackie thought.
+She had gone with a threat of legal action—unwarranted, Jackie thought.
 Toby hadn’t said he wouldn’t refund a portion of her money.
-Maybe the inmates (she caught herself using Belinda’s word) were accomplishing the Messermans’ farm and household labor, but Jackie found the week doing for her what Toby and Gerda claimed to offer: breaking her routines, teaching her what to eat and how to cook it.
-Or how, in most cases, to lay it out on the plate raw.
+Maybe the inmates (she caught herself using Belinda’s word) were accomplishing the Messermans’ farm and household labor, but Jackie found the week doing for her what Toby and Gerda claimed to offer—breaking her routines, teaching her what to eat and how to cook it.
+Or mostly how to lay it on the plate raw.

-As to insults, this came to her slowly, while Tom talked on, about a friend who’d baited him with a promised hook-up, and then…
+As to insults, this came to her slowly, while Tom talked on, about a friend baiting him with a promised hook-up, and then…

-He thought this colleague, not so much a pal, had wanted less his company than his fifty bucks in the honeymoon pot…
+He thought this colleague, not so much a pal, wanted less his company than his fifty bucks in the honeymoon pot.

 Jackie began to think Tom was asking her opinion—if she understood him—on what he ought to say to the sort of girl he’d like to date.
 The skinny sort.
-It was their last day, and she’d come back to socializing with Tom.
+It was their last day, and she was back to socializing with Tom.

 She was not on the moral high ground.

-Her lawyer, with a funny look on his face, and taking a sideways approach to it, had let her know he was disappointed.
+Her lawyer, taking a sideways approach to it, had let her know he was disappointed.
 “Well, there are other ways of getting that information, but if you’d happened to back up those files…”

 “I don’t know what that means, backing up files.”

 She faced him down, when of course he was her ally, not her enemy.
-And she did know what he meant.
-Anyway, she knew how to Google.
-She wouldn’t call Brendan the enemy, either…but her lawyer would like it if she considered their relationship adversarial.
+And Jackie did know what he meant…or anyway, knew how to Google.
+She wouldn’t call Brendan the enemy, either.
+But her lawyer would like it if she considered their relationship adversarial.

 (2017, Stephanie Foster)